OnyNwosu/ETL-Project/README.md

 - ### Vaccine Distributions
     - Downloaded the following dataset from Kaggle -> country_vaccinations_by_manufacturer.csv.
-    - The vaccine dataset was stored as a dataframe (vax_man_df) to be able to read it in Pandas.
+    - The vaccine dataset was stored as a data-frame (vax_man_df) to be able to read it in Pandas.
     - Vaccine manufacturer names were standardized into 4-character IDs as follows:
         - 'Pfizer/BioNTech' : ['PFZR'],
         - 'Sinovac' : ['SNVC'],